Cs0ki/Neonium/README.md

 ![GitHub Forks](https://img.shields.io/github/forks/NeoX2025Gaming/Neonium?style=flat-square)
 ![Build Status](https://img.shields.io/github/actions/workflow/status/NeoX2025Gaming/Neonium/build.yml?branch=master&style=flat-square)

-Neonium is a fork of Vintagium by Asek3 which itself is a fork of Sodium for Forge 1.12.2 by CaffeineMC.
+Neonium is a fork of [Vintagium by Asek3](https://github.com/Asek3/sodium-1.12), which itself is a fork of [CaffeineMC's "Sodium"](https://github.com/CaffeineMC/sodium), ported to Minecraft 1.12.2 and designed to work with Forge Mod Loader.

 The main goal of Neonium is to provide the best performance improvements possible for Minecraft 1.12.2 while maintaining compatibility with other mods.